- The FDA has called teen vaping an “epidemic”

 Nicotine is an addictive substance.
 Specifically, the ways it can impact a young, developing mind are dangerous and life-threatening.
 Despite the decline in the trend of vaping over the last years, the trend is largely irrelevant once the addiction takes hold.
 It is not the same as a hairstyle or a fashion trend.

 Kids who get into vaping early will have a tough time getting back out of it.
 Substance abuse and dependence are serious.
 It is important to talk early and often with your children about the many potential dangers of the world around them, and how to mitigate those pitfalls.
 Be open, be honest, and be straightforward.
+If everyone does their part, we can make sure that e-cigarettes are never seen on school grounds ever again.

 - Youth and Tobacco Use, Centers for Disease Control and Prevention, 2018